mramos29/vagrantfiles/README.md

-# Docker on Ubuntu Vagrantfile
+# Docker and Puppet on Ubuntu Vagrantfile

-Just a simple Ubuntu box with docker installed.
+Just a simple Ubuntu box with Docker and Puppet installed